open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Option: Dedicated Measure instrument for timing measurements

-As a language-optional feature, the API may support a dedicated instrument for reporting timing measurements.
+As a language-optional feature, the API MAY support a dedicated instrument for reporting timing measurements.
 This kind of instrument, with recommended name `Timer` (and `BoundTimer`), is semantically equivalent to a Measure